 A selection of new books in English translation, recommended for reviewers, booksellers, literary festivals and readers.
-Click here for the brand new selection of NBG Choices - Spring 2018.
+Click here for the brand new selection of choices - Autumn 2019.

 1932: A drowned man is found in a freight elevator in the giant pleasure palace on Potsdamer Platz, far from any standing water.
 Inspector Gereon Rath’s hunt for a mysterious contract killer has stalled, but this new case will take him to a small town on the Polish border and into a confrontation with the rising Nazi party.

 August is a tender and beautiful story written by the prominent East German author just six months before her death in 2011.
 First published by Seagull in 2014, this classic is now being reissued as part of ‘The Seagull Library of German Literature’ – a comprehensive collection of 100 English translations of German titles with freshly designed, scintillating new covers.
 This four-year project will be launched with the first 25 titles at the Frankfurt Book Fair in October 2019 in collaboration with the Goethe-Institut.

 In Rudolph Herzog’s macabre and madcap vision of Berlin, bleeding walls are terrifying, as are overpriced artisanal burgers.
 Set in hipster Kreuzberg, chic airport lounges, and the former border between East and West Germany, the denizens of Herzog’s Berlin are demon-conjuring tech bros, acid-tripping artists, and forsaken migrants, each encountering the ghosts of the city’s complicated past.